The War of the Givens

 My debut novel, a comedic tale of lies, tricks, and public relations in the pre-social media age.
 There isn’t a shred of science fiction to be found in this book, but if you like stories about shrewd young publicists and out-of-control media hoaxes, then this one’s for you.

-Slick was originally published by Random House/Villard in 2005, but I got the rights back and now I’m releasing it independently on the Amazon Kindle.
+Slick was originally published by Random House/Villard in 2005, but I got the rights back and now I’m releasing it independently through Amazon.

 September 16 – A reader just emailed me to check if I’m still alive, which suddenly made me realize that I haven’t posted here in a while.
 Yeah, I’m still breathing.
 Still working on The War of the Givens as much as I can, despite my persistent health issues (not COVID, thank Jeebus) and my busy freelance work schedule.
 I’m grateful to still have income in these dire times.
 Unfortunately, the people who pay me expect me to actually do things for the money, which takes up a lot of my waking hours.

 But the Silvers series inches ever closer to completion.
 And despite my penchant for perfectionism and self-criticism, I’m actually pretty damn happy with how this last book has turned out.
 Be a little more patient, gentle readers.
 And for the Americans among you, please—for the love of God—vote blue down the line on November 3rd.